-Five years later, in 1981, the couple picked the grapes for their first bottling of pinot noir and chardonnay.
-The same year, production of the wine moved to a small building in the industrial area of northwest Portland.
-Eventually sauvignon blanc was added to the repertoire, with grapes purchased from the Croft vineyard in Dallas, Oregon.
+Five years later, in 1981, the couple picked the grapes for their first bottling of pinot noir and chardonnay under the label Peter F. Adams, later simplified to Adams.
+The same year, production of the wine moved to a small building in the industrial area of northwest Portland, the first urban winery in the city.
+Carol gradually took over the winemaking process, beginning in 1985, making her one of the first female winemakers in the Willamette Valley.
+Eventually sauvignon blanc was added to the repertoire, with grapes purchased from Croft vineyard in Dallas, Oregon.

 In 1995, the winery sold to Paul Hart and Jan Jacobson of Rex Hill.
 For the next ten years, the Adams leased their vineyard to Rex Hill, at which time they began working with vineyard manager Stirling Fox.

 The year 2008, marked their return to wine production with a new name and a new label, Trout Lily Ranch.
 The name originated from the flowers that grow wild at the vineyard.
 Four nodding blossoms, representing the four members of their family, Peter, Carol and their two daughters, Portland and Fanny.
 Carol and Peter hired Kelly Kidneigh, friend and neighbor, as their winemaker.
 She worked with the family, making wine, for 14 years.
 In 2023, son-in-law Jacob Hale, took over the winemaking alongside his friend and colleague, Alex Clark.
 Wine production currently takes places at Zenith Vineyard in Salem, Oregon.

 A block of the original Pommard remains on the property, with younger plantings of Pommard, 777 and 667 clones of pinot noir as well as sauvignon blanc, gamay noir, trusseau noir and chardonnay rounding out the remaining planted acres of Adams Vineyard.